engelsjk/demo-volatc/README.md

 http-server
 ```

 On the map, click an airport feed (red dot) to start streaming audio.
+You can have more than one feed streaming at a time.

-As you move the map around, the volume for a station will change depending on how far the station is from the center of the map (or turn off if it is out of view).
+As you move the map around, the volume for any station will change depending on how far that station is from the center of the map (or turn off if it is out of view).
 Inspired by [this tweet](https://twitter.com/morganherlocker/status/1519905348995280898).

 Finally, please be aware of this [information](https://www.liveatc.net/legal/).